KDE/digikam-doc/image_editor/transform_tools.rst

     The digiKam Image Editor Free Rotation Tool

-After you have rotated an image, there will be unpleasant triangular "holes" at the corners.
-One way to fix them is to crop the image with Transform --> Crop Image Editor menu.
+After you have rotated an image, there will be unpleasant triangular *holes* at the corners.
+One way to fix them is to crop the image with :menuselection:`Transform --> Crop` Image Editor menu.

-A more elegant way to crop the rotated image is to use the Auto-crop function.
+A more elegant way to crop the rotated image is to use the **Auto-Crop** function.
 Choose anyone of the following options from the combo-box to your preference:

-    - Widest area This option crops the rotated image to the widest possible (width) rectangular section.
+    - **Widest area**: This option crops the rotated image to the widest possible (width) rectangular section.

-    - Largest area This options crops the rotated image to the biggest surface.
+    - **Largest area**: This options crops the rotated image to the biggest surface.

 Hold the mouse over the combo-box and scroll with the wheel between the two possibilities.

-The Anti-aliasing checkbox will smooth the image a bit after rotation.
+The **Anti-aliasing** checkbox will smooth the image a bit after rotation.
 Please read the warning above.

 .. _transform_perspective: